davidbmaier/totd-bot/README.md

 ## Setup/Development 💻

 The bot is written in Node.js - so you'll need to install [Node](https://nodejs.org/en/), which automatically comes with NPM, the default package manager.

+Note that the bot is generally built to be generic enough to run anywhere - the only exception are custom emojis, so you'll need to change the mappings in `./emojiMapping.json` to point to emojis and their IDs that your bot will have access to.

 To run it, just run an `npm i` and an `npm start`.
 Make sure you've added a `.env` file (see the template for the format).